liyb-gz/add-example-to-korean-vocab/README.md

 3. Hanja (Chinese characters) if applicable
 4. Audio file reference
 5. Example sentence (will be populated)
-6. Example sentence audio reference
+6. Example sentence's English translation (will be populated)
 7. ID number

 ## Usage